ThomasLebrun/XForms-Toolkit/README.md

 Call for action for all Xamarin Developers, embrace this project and share your controls and cross platform services with the comunity, add your own control to the toolkit.
 All pr are welcome.

-Available controls (Beta)
+Available controls (Beta):
 Calendar Control

-Available services (Beta)
+Available services (Beta):
 TextToSpeech

-What's planned (plus what you want to contribute):
+What's planned: (plus what you want to contribute):
 Image Gallery, ImageButton, LocationService , ShareService, LoginControl, Canvas, Converters..